Ready in just 15 minutes, these tasty and crispy sweetcorn fritters are perfect for a quick lunch/dinner or appetizer!

-- Stir the sweetcorn, red chili, cilantro and spring onion into the batter, and mix until just combined.
+- Stir the sweetcorn kernels, red chili, cilantro and spring onion into the batter, and mix until just combined.

-- Heat a medium skillet with just enough olive oil to coat the pan, then place one spoonful of the batter into the pan, and flatten it down with a spatula to shape it into a patty.
+- Heat the oil in a medium skillet (it should be enough to coat the pan), then place one spoonful of the batter into the pan, and flatten it down with a spatula to shape it into a patty.

 - Let your fritters cook for about 2 minutes per side, then serve them piping hot with the yogurt dip.
 Et-voila'!

 It will probably take you more to read the whole recipe than actually making it.
 But I promise it's worth it!

 Ready in just 15 minutes and made with super simple ingredients, these tasty and crispy corn fritters will easily become a family favourite!